Log in for prices and ordering

 Weinbach Alsace Altenbourg Pinot Noir 2022

 Biodynamic.
-Eddy Faller explains that his Altenbourg Pinot Noir exhibits a velvetier structure than the Schlossberg-raised wines.
-To highlight each wine’s origins, the winemaking is almost identical, with a 10-day cold soak, followed by up to two weeks on skins, partial whole-bunch fermentation and extended aging in predominantly old oak.
+Eddy Faller explains that his Altenbourg Pinot Noir exhibits a velvetier structure than the Schlossberg-based wines.
+To highlight each wine’s origins, the winemaking is almost identical, with a 10-day cold soak, followed by up to two weeks on skins, with partial whole-bunch fermentation and extended aging in predominantly old oak.
 Plantings are 10,000 vines per hectare using mass selections from the Clos des Epeneaux in Pommard.
-To recycle Pigott’s line for the 2020 release, ‘In a blind tasting you could easily mistake this for a top 1er Cru wine from Beaune in Burgundy!’
+To recycle Pigott’s line from the 2020 release, “In a blind tasting you could easily mistake this for a top Premier Cru wine from Beaune in Burgundy!”

 “Dark and dense, with red beet and licorice aromas.
 Very compact and well structured, but this has a wonderful velvety texture and the power is still underplayed in spite of the wine’s imposing stature.
 Excellent freshness in the very long, quite firm finish.
 50% whole clusters, then two years in barrels with 20% new oak.
 From biodynamically grown grapes with Demeter certification.
 Drinkable now, but best from 2026.”